Make-Magazine/makehub/wp-content/plugins/timed-content/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= Projected dates/times seem to be fixed to a certain start date - why? =

+Since it makes no sense to get all values of the past, the projected dates/times will not display all available dates but will limit the start date to the current date minus a certain value depending on the interval.

+For hourly intervals: start at current date minus 1 day For daily intervals: start at current date minus 7 days For weekly intervals: start at current date minus 21 days For monthly intervals: start at current date minus 80 days For yearly intervals: start at current date minus 380 days

+Example: you set a rule to start on January 1, 2013 with daily repetetion.
+To get all the possible dates for that rule until today and a few weeks in the future this would mean to calculate more than ten(!) years or 3650 values until today.
+But most likely you don't want to see the dates from 10 years ago but the values how they will be now and some repetitions into the future.

 = Old rules after updating to version 2.50 =